Dollar hits one-year yen high but stocks split

 The major call is Friday's US government employment report, which will give a fresh snapshot of the world's top economy as it slowly emerges from the crisis.

-Oil prices fell around one percent on Tuesday as traffic resumed on the Suez Canal, while investors awaited Thursday's output meeting of OPEC and other major oil producers.
+Oil prices fell more than one percent on Tuesday as traffic resumed on the Suez Canal, while investors awaited Thursday's output meeting of OPEC and other major oil producers.

 App-driven food delivery company Deliveroo is meanwhile set for London's largest stock market launch in a decade with a valuation of £7.6 billion.